fpdetective/modCrawler/README.md

 In addition, the crawl directory is gzipped and stored in the `jobs` directory.

 ### Building your own browser
 The `setup.sh` script will download a modified Firefox which logs canvas fingerprinting related function calls.
-Alternatively, you may [build your own Firefox](https://developer.mozilla.org/en-US/docs/Simple_Firefox_build) using the provided [browser patch](https://github.com/fpdetective/modCrawler/tree/master/browser_patch).
-You need to place your fresh built browser to bins/ff-mod directory to make sure it's used by the crawler.
+Alternatively, you can [build your own Firefox](https://developer.mozilla.org/en-US/docs/Simple_Firefox_build) using the provided [browser patch](https://github.com/fpdetective/modCrawler/tree/master/browser_patch).
+You need to place your freshly built browser to bins/ff-mod directory to make sure it is used by the crawler.